awsdocs/amazon-efs-user-guide/doc_source/API_CreateFileSystem.md

 Required: No

  ** [Tags](#API_CreateFileSystem_RequestSyntax) **   <a name="efs-CreateFileSystem-request-Tags"></a>
-A value that specifies to create one or more tags associated with the file system\.
+Use to create one or more tags associated with the file system\.
 Each tag is a user\-defined key\-value pair\.
 Name your file system on creation by including a `"Key":"Name","Value":"{value}"` key\-value pair\.
+Each key must be unique\.
+For more information, see [Tagging AWS resources](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the * AWS General Reference Guide*\.
 Type: Array of [Tag](API_Tag.md) objects
 Required: No